August 28th, 2022 / QBs /

 Expected Points Added (EPA) - An advanced stat that uses game context and play-by-play data to determine how much a given play play helped a team generate points.

 Specifically, we'll look at how well they describe game outcomes, and how stable they are from one season to the next to determine which passing game metrics are the most useful.
+As a side note, you can find detailed rankings for all these stats on our NFL QB Rankings page.

 In statistics, correlation is often used to measure how closely related two sets of numbers are.
 If two sets of numbers are closely related, they'll move together and result in a strong correlation.
 R Squared (RSQ) is a very similar stat to correlation, but instead measures how well one variable predicts another.
 For instance, if pass attempts has a high RSQ to touchdown passes, we might say that knowing how many pass attempts a quarterback had allows us to predict how many touchdown passes they likely threw.